mnk400/mnk400.github.io/MIGRATION.md

 - Kept `_layouts/post.html` as Bucket 2 reference — still consumed by many unported `_more/`, `art/`, `more/`, `photos/` pages.
 Delete when its last consumer migrates (Phase 5).
 - Patched migrated blog-only scripts that are now loaded by Astro routes to use `astro:page-load` with cleanup where they register global listeners.

-### Phase 3 — `/more/` and category routing (the high-value port)
+### Phase 3 — `/more/` and category routing ✅ done
 This is the one that justifies the migration.
 If this phase doesn't feel meaningfully better than Liquid, stop and reconsider scope.

+New shape:

+- `src/data/categories.ts` owns typed category display metadata for Astro.
+Keep `_data/categories.yml` until the legacy Jekyll consumers are gone.
+- `src/data/more-items.ts` is only an aggregator for Astro-owned `/more` metadata.
+Real data lives in family files like `src/data/more/paintings.ts` and `src/data/more/things.ts`; one-off pages can use a small misc family until they grow.
+- `src/lib/more.ts` merges Astro-owned metadata with legacy `_more/**/*.html` front matter.
+Ported pages move their listing/routing metadata into the right `src/data/more/*.ts` family file; legacy front matter is parsed only for pages that have not moved yet.
+- `src/pages/more/index.astro` renders the index from typed metadata and small Astro components.
+It must not depend on Liquid includes or `site.more`.
+- Old `/more/<slug>` URLs are generated as redirects from the typed metadata's `redirect_from` values when `item.ported === true`.
+- Category hubs and families use dedicated Astro routes/components rather than generic `layout:` front matter.
+For repeated archive families, prefer dynamic routes like `src/pages/archive/paintings/[artist].astro` and `src/pages/archive/things/[thing].astro` plus typed gallery components over copied pages.

+What survives from Jekyll front matter:

+- SEO/card/listing metadata: `title`, `short_title`, `description`, `image`, `tags`, `order`, `years`, `works`, `entity`.
+- Routing compatibility: `redirect_from` until old links age out.
+- Product metadata: `kind`, `tagline`, `repo`, `branch`, `download`, `install`, `meta`, `features`, `hero_image`, `readme_images`.

+What should not become the Astro API:

+- `layout:` and `permalink:`.
+Astro file paths and explicit layout imports replace them.
+- `scripts:` / `styles:` / `headScripts:` as generic front matter.
+Those remain bridge-only for unported or transitional pages.
+New/ported pages import their Astro component, page-local module, or `src/lib/*.ts` directly.
+- Liquid includes/captures/`site.more`/`page.*`.
+Replace them with Astro components, slots, and typed helpers.
+- `disabled: true` as a broad visibility control.
+Existing values can be honored while parsing legacy metadata, but new data should use explicit `listed: false` or no generated route.

+Implementation slice:

-- Move `_data/categories.yml` → `src/data/categories.ts` (typed)
+1. Lift `_data/categories.yml` → `src/data/categories.ts` (typed), without deleting the legacy YAML yet.
-- Define `more` metadata from `_more/**/*.html` front matter.
-These files are still Liquid/Jekyll HTML, so Phase 3 should parse front matter/paths as data, not try to render the body as Astro content.
+2. Define `more` metadata from `src/data/more/*.ts` family files for ported pages, merged with `_more/**/*.html` front matter and paths for legacy-only pages.
-- Port `more/index.html` → `src/pages/more/index.astro`.
-Replace `assign | push | sort` with `Map.groupBy`.
+3. Port `more/index.html` → `src/pages/more/index.astro`.
+Replace `assign | push | sort` with helper functions / `Map`.
-- Port `_more/archive/paintings/index.html` → `src/pages/archive/paintings/index.astro` using `getCollection('more')` filter
+4. While leaf pages are unported, render their index entries as pending text rather than live links to missing routes.
+Flip each entry to a link by moving its metadata into a `src/data/more/*.ts` family file and marking it ported by construction.
+5. Add the compatibility redirect route for old `/more/<slug>` URLs, but only emit redirects for `item.ported === true`.
+6. Port `_more/archive/paintings/index.html` → `src/pages/archive/paintings/index.astro`, and move the painting hub/items metadata into `src/data/more/paintings.ts`.
-- Update Header.astro's breadcrumb logic to use the typed categories module
+7. Update Header.astro's breadcrumb logic to use the typed categories module.
-- Update StructuredData.astro's BreadcrumbList logic the same way
+8. Update StructuredData.astro's BreadcrumbList logic the same way.
-- Delete `more/index.html` and the archive hub markup after their Astro replacements land.
+9. Delete `more/index.html` and each ported `_more/**` source file after its Astro route/data replacement lands.
 Keep `_includes/header.html` until the last legacy Jekyll reference page/layout that includes it is gone.

-**Done criteria:** `/more/`, `/archive/paintings/`, breadcrumbs all work; old Bucket 1 hub files deleted; `_includes/header.html` remains only if legacy reference pages still consume it.
+**Done criteria:** `/more/`, `/archive/paintings/`, `/archive/things/`, old `/more/<slug>` redirects, breadcrumbs all work; old Bucket 1 hub files and ported `_more/**` sources are deleted; `_includes/header.html` remains only if legacy reference pages still consume it.

 ### Phase 4 — Tools and games (volume work)
 - Each `_more/<cat>/<slug>.html` → `src/pages/<cat>/<slug>.astro`